HistoryCommercial Aviation HistorySuper Constellation Spits Fire On Takeoff

 You’ll get fired up watching this Super Constellation’s exhaust flames as it takes off at twilight.

 Flames on an airplane are usually the signal of impending doom.
-The combustion needs to remain internal and contained to the engines.
+The combustion must remain internal and contained within the engines.
 But Lockheed’s Super Constellation, the L-1049, was a four-engine aircraft that became a major component in commercial aviation fleets in the 1950s.

 Before jet-powered aircraft like the Boeing 707 took over, the Super Constellation was a go-to aircraft.
 In particular, it became a signature plane for Trans World Airlines.

-The “Super Connie” is considered of the most elegant aircraft ever built.
-From it’s sloping dolphin-like nose to its distinctive triple tail, the plane looked sleek and unique.
+The “Super Connie” is considered one of the most elegant aircraft ever built.
+From its sloping dolphin-like nose to its distinctive triple tail, the plane looked sleek and unique.

 The accompanying video was taken at the perfect time.
 The dusk takeoff of this Super Connie shows the four flames being emitted from the four engines.